Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 NewDocumentFormat.RetrievalPlugin: 76fb4c04-ea9a-46aa-88a2-25f6a228d902
 ~~~~~

-Here GUIDs should be unique and correspond to the GUIDs supported by relevant plugin.
+The GUIDs should be unique and correspond to the GUIDs supported by relevant plugin.
-You can use either one of existing plugins (see the table above) or create your own.
+You can use an existing plugins (see the table above) or create your own.

-Finally, make a copy of the resource file "Plugin" from $CASROOT/src/StdResource, and, if necessary, add definition of your plugin in it, for instance:
+Finally, make a copy of the resource file "Plugin" from *$CASROOT/src/StdResource* and, if necessary, add the definition of your plugin in it, for instance:

 ~~~~~
 bb5aa176-c65c-4c84-862e-6b7c1fe16921.Location: TKNewFormat